 In an effort to shine a light on the unconstitutionality of Canada’s assisted dying law, Justine shares her important story.Read more

-Ernest Frederiksen, an Alberta man who has requested that his last name not be used, has fibromyalgia.
+Ernest Frederiksen, an man living in Alberta, has fibromyalgia.
 The excruciating pain he suffers daily has, in his own words, turned him into a shadow of his former self.
 Despite his suffering, however, Ernest has been denied medical assistance in dying because he does not meet certain requirements under Canada’s assisted dying law.
 This is his story.Read more

 In 2017, Calgary’s Carol Abbott-Wolfson watched her husband, Gerald, and her Aunt Marion suffer horrific deaths.
 Neither were able to exercise their right to an assisted death because of the law’s requirement that a person be competent at the time of the procedure.
 If the law allowed advance requests for assisted dying, Carol writes, their heartbreaking experiences at end of life may have been prevented.Read more

 In this powerful testimonial, Ontario's Tracy Kelly writes about her beloved and brave mother's choice of a medically assisted death after a terminal cancer diagnosis.Read more

 Writer and advocate Linda Crabtree, C.M., O.Ont., candidly shares how her mother's intolerable suffering with dementia led her to join Dying With Dignity Canada — and why she's making the commitment to protecting Canadians' end-of-life rights for years to come.Read more